symphonists/search_index/README.markdown

 ## Synonyms

-Version 0.6 introduced the concept of synonyms, available by choosing Search Index > Synonyms.
 This allows you to configure word replacements so that commonly mis-spelt terms are automatically fixed, or terms with many alternative spellings or variations can be normalised to a single spelling.
 An example:

 * Replacement word `United Kingdom`
 * Synonyms: `uk, great britain, GB, united kingdoms`

 When a user searches for any of the synonym words, they will be replaced by the replacement word.
 So if a user searches for `countries in the UK` their search will actually use the phrase `counties in the United Kingdom`.

-Synonym matches are case-insensitive.
+Synonym matches are _not_ case-sensitive.

 ## Log viewer

 You can see what your users have searched for on the Search Index > Logs page.
-This lists every unique search.
-A "unique search" is a combination of session and keyword, so if a user searches for the same keyword three times during one session, all three will be logged, but only displayed once in the Logs table.
+When logging is enabled, every search made through the Search Index data source will be stored.
+However the log viewer only displays _unique_ searches — if in one session a user searches using the same keywords four times, it will only display in the log viewer once.

 Column descriptions: